Ikechukwu Dozie

-Ikechukwu Nosike Simplicius Dozie (born 3 March 1966) is a professor of Microbiology (Medical Microbiology & Parasitology), a public health scientist, teacher, and community health specialist, currently serving at the Department of Public Health, Federal University of Technology Owerri, Nigeria.
-He is a member of American Society of Tropical Medicine & Hygiene (ASTMH).
-Dozie was a consultant to the World Health Organization's African programme for Onchocerciasis.
-He is the Director, Linkages and Advancement, Federal University of Technology Owerri.
+Ikechukwu Nosike Simplicius Dozie (born 3 March 1966) is a Professor of Microbiology (Medical Microbiology & Parasitology), a public health scientist, teacher, and community health specialist, currently serving at the Department of Public Health, Federal University of Technology Owerri, Nigeria.
+He is a member of the American Society of Tropical Medicine & Hygiene (ASTMH).
+Dozie was a consultant to the World Health Organization's African program for Onchocerciasis.
+He was the Director, Linkages and Advancement, Federal University of Technology Owerri and most recently became the Vice Chancellor Elect of the institution.

 Early life and education

 Professor Dozie was born in Umuokisi Amuzi, Ahiazu Mbaise local government area of Imo State, Nigeria.
 He got the First School Leaving Certificate from Agbani Road Primary School, Enugu, Enugu State.
 He attended Mbaise Secondary School, Aboh-Mbaise, Imo State and obtained the West Africa School Certificate with Division One in 1980.
 Dozie holds a BSc combined honours in Microbiology/Biochemistry and an MSc Medical Microbiology from the University of Nigeria, Nsukka and a PhD in Public Health Parasitology from the University of Jos.
 His quest for further skill sets in higher education management took to him to Galilee International Management Institute (GIMI) Israel in 2010 and 2014.